trinib/Linux-Bash-Commands/README.md

 </tr>
  <tr>
 <td align=left class="tg-yw4l">fd /foo -p|--path /FOO2</td>
-<td class="tg-yw4l">Search in the directory "FOO2" and view the files and directory paths and its contents that is or starts with the string pattern name "foo".</td>
+<td class="tg-yw4l">Search in "FOO2" directory and view the files and directory paths and its contents that is or starts with the string pattern name "foo".</td>
 </tr>
  <tr>
 <td align=left class="tg-yw4l">fd foo/ -p|--path /FOO2</td>
-<td class="tg-yw4l">Search in the directory "FOO2" and view the directory paths and its contents that is or ends with the string pattern name "foo".</td>
+<td class="tg-yw4l">Search in "FOO2" directory and view the directory paths and its contents that is or ends with the string pattern name "foo".</td>
 </tr>
 <tr>
 <td align=left class="tg-yw4l">fd -t|--type -d foo</td>